 This is where the true electric scooter, not a tricked-out child’s toy, comes in handy.

 The future will be dominated by highly-mobile, smaller, electric vehicles.
-The end of transitioning of transportation as we know it is just getting started.
+The end of the transportation transition as we know it is just getting started.
 The technology for autonomous vehicles is already here, it just needs to be regulated and fully idiot-proofed.

 The writing is on the wall in London, where the city has created an Ultra Low Emission Zone.
 Along with Oslo and Madrid, this part of the city enforces a hefty toll on traditional vehicles that run on petrol.